-Appendix A: Waiver Administration and Operation

-of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): 0 Yes.
+3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

+Yes.
 Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).

 Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6. : • • No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable). ndi ix A: Waiver Administration and Operation ope e of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver rational and administrative functions and, if so, specify the type of entity (Select One): Not applicable 0 Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+Complete Items A-5 and A-6.:

+No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

+4. Role of Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):

+Not applicable

+Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies:

+Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
 There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Specify the nature of these agencies and complete items A-5 and A-6:

+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency of the operating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6: Appendix A A: Waiver Administration and Operation state ag nsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the gency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in ting waiver operational and administrative functions: Appendix A A: Waiver Administration and Operation local/re accorda ment Methods and Frequency.
-Describe the methods that are used to assess the performance of contracted and/or egional non-state entities to ensure that they perform assigned waiver operational and administrative functions in ance with waiver requirements.
-Also specify how frequently the performance of contracted and/or local/regional te entities is assessed:
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Specify the nature of these entities and complete items A-5 and A-6:

+5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

+6. Assessment Methods and Frequency.
+Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
+Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed:
-Appendix A: Waiver Administration and Operation